Please fill out the form below to get started and we’ll be in touch within 24 hours with next steps.

 Serious side effects may occur right after or within minutes of injection.
 Some side effects include chest pain, damage to the fatty tissue just under your skin’s surface, liver problems including liver failure, and more.

 We believe that high deductibles and copays shouldn’t prevent anyone from receiving the medications they need.
-That’s why at QuickRx, we offer a Movement Disorder Copay Assistance Program.
-This is designed to help patients reduce their copays and out-of-pocket costs for their medication.
-Our program partners with various foundations and manufacturer assistance programs to help make a patient’s medication affordable.
+That’s why at QuickRx, we help patients register with various public non-profit foundations and drug manufacturer programs to reduce the copays and out-of-pocket costs for the medication.

 Here are the ways to apply for the program: